 Choose someone with experience, who does their research on your business and your area of expertise.
 Look at how many different formats you’ll receive your design in.
 Will they hand over copyright to you at the end of the process?

 Does the design company involve you in the design process and ensure you feel satisfied all along the way?
 Will they offer revisions, and how many?
 You don’t want to get stuck with a design you can’t stand because you couldn’t afford to have revisions done.

 Thinking about all of the points and questions above should give you a good start in establishing what you want from your logo, and your designers.

 Need a new logo or a revamp of your old one?
-ALG websites offers a logo design service with unlimited revisions, a 100% guaranteed refund if you change your mind and we will transfer all the copyright to you.
+ALG websites offer a logo design service with unlimited revisions, a 100% guaranteed refund if you change your mind and we will transfer all the copyright to you.
 View our Logo Design plans below and check out our portfolio to view our previous logo work.